ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/retrieve.rst

     GET /v2/indicators/emailAddresses/bad@example.com/indicators/addresses

-We can also drill down even further by adding the ID of an associated Indicator to the end of the query like:
+We can also drill down even further by adding an associated Indicator to the end of the query like:

 .. code::

-    GET /v2/indicators/emailAddresses/bad@example.com/indicators/addresses/54321
+    GET /v2/indicators/emailAddresses/bad@example.com/indicators/addresses/0.0.0.0

-Where ``54321`` is the ID of an Address associated with the Email Address ``bad@example.com``.

 Retrieve Associated Victim Assets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^